ubports/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

 * Add this option to specify your Halium version.
 Up to Halium 13 is supported at this moment.

 ``deviceinfo_halium_version="11"``

-* Used to define the architecture of your kernel.
-Most devices released after 2014 are aarch64, but in case yours is not, replace it with arm instead.

-``deviceinfo_arch="aarch64"``

 * This option defines the boot image header version.
 It is important you get this right, else your device may not boot.
 Devices launching with Android versions below 8 (Oreo) use header 0, Android 9 (Pie) uses version 1, Android 10 uses version 2, and GKI devices use version 3/4 (depending on Android version which they were released, Android 12 with GKI uses version 4).